The 5 Best Vegetables for Dogs | Snack Guide

 Note: White potatoes aren’t necessarily dangerous or damaging to your pup, but they can cause blood sugar spikes and they aren’t as nutritious as sweet potatoes.
 If you’re going to choose one, we suggest sweet potatoes.

-Key Nutrients: Vitamins A, C, K, B6, Folate, Copper, Phosphorous, Potassium
+Key Nutrients for Dogs in Zucchini: Vitamins A, C, K, B6, Folate, Copper, Phosphorous, Potassium

 Dog next to some zucchini

 Zucchini is another wonderful vegetable for dogs, although you should use it in moderation.
-You don’t have to be as careful as you are with, say, broccoli, but it’s important that zucchini isn’t the main aspect of your dog’s diet.
+You don’t have to be as careful as you are with broccoli, but it’s important that zucchini isn’t the main aspect of your dog’s diet.

 In moderation, zucchinis are a great source of B vitamins, fibers, vitamin A, potassium, antioxidants, and more.
 Plus, they’re a crunchy, easily digestible option for your dog.